bit101/sc_mft/documentation.md

 `Mft.sideButton(\symbol, buttonNum, bankNum, function)`

 Sets a function that will execute when a given button (1-6) in a given bank (1-4) is clicked.
-Note: buttons 2 and 5 on each banck are set to change the bank, so they will not respond to this method.
+Note: buttons 2 and 5 on each bank are set to change the bank, so they will not respond to this method.
 The function will receive a value of 127 on press and 0 on release.

 ---
 ### sideButtonPress